 The scenario in Calgary is disturbingly similar to that of Nebraska and differs only in that there is video of the animal being shot.
-It was recorded by someone inside the building that day and is truly shocking, at the time it made me cry.
-It is a terrible act that needs to be acknowledged if we are to address how we live with and treat wildlife like Mountain Lions.
+It was recorded by someone inside the building that day and is truly shocking, watching it brought me to tears.
+It is a terrible act that needs to be acknowledged if we are to address how we live with and treat wildlife like mountain lions.
 Ensuring our wildlife agencies are prepared to handle situations like this without resorting to simply killing an animal is vital.

 Please be aware this video is graphic and disturbing